 Main image: Monica Russel’s cabled phone cosy, from issue 133 of Simply Knitting magazine

 Take a look at these great craft projects to keep you and the kids entertained indoors.
+We’re uploading free daily craft patterns along with 36 fun craft ideas for kids so you can stay entertained all year long.

 Best knitting podcasts: audio